 The Mercedes-Benz AMG GT definitely does justice to the GT-designation (Italian: Gran Turismo), and is suitable as a comfortable and well-motorized sports car for long-distance races.
 The powerful Mercedes M178 engine provides the AMG GT with enough power to show the taillights to many other cars on the racetrack.
 Compared to the Porsche 911, the AMG definitely needs a bit more time to get used to.
 Of course it has its own attraction to tame such a beast.
 As soon as you have mastered the long hood in front of you, the GT S can be precisely controlled.

 A comparison with the 911 is not really suitable in other respects, because both cars are quite different.
 Furthermore, the Mercedes AMG GT S does not really need to prove itself.
 It is important that Daimler has made great progress since the SLR and the SLS to deliver such a car.
-With the right continuity, a new star could shine in the future on the sky next to the 911.
+Since the SL with its luxurious equipment could never properly adopt the image of a real sports car, the Mercedes AMG GT opens new ways for Daimler.
+With the right continuity, a new star could shine in the future on the sky next to the Porsche 911.